wm-raajvamsy/wm-reactnative-cli/README.md

 #### For Windows

--   Go to System Setting and Select Environment Varialbes.
+-   Go to System Setting and Select Environment Variables.

     ![Windows System settings](./assets/EnvironmentVariable.png)
--   Select New Variable under System section and add variables and their respective paths.
+-   Select New Variable under the System section and add variables and their respective paths.
     ![New System Variable](./assets/EnvironmentVariable1.png)

 #### For Linux/MAC